 Tamsin explains that don pedro recipes have appeared in her mom’s cookbooks since 1979.
 The recipe for this ‘adult milkshake’ from Fine Dining by Lannice Snyman (1985) calls for a sprig of mint on top, a garnish truly reflective of its time.

 South Africans were not the first to play around with liquor in their cold or hot drinks, however.
-In the mid-19th century, the heyday of the Viennese coffee house (‘a place where time and space are consumed, but only the coffee is found on the bill’, according to UNESCO), cocktails of coffee and rum were popular, topped with whipped cream and served in a glass.
+In the mid-19th century, the heyday of the Viennese coffee house, cocktails of coffee and rum were popular, topped with whipped cream and served in a glass.
 In 19th-century France, a mixture of coffee and spirits was called a ‘gloria’.
-More recently, don pedro’s first cousin, Irish coffee, was invented in County Limerick in the 1940s.
-The don pedro, then, joins this list as a Mzansi original circa the 1970s.
+More recently, don pedro’s first cousin, the Irish coffee (coffee mixed with Irish whiskey and topped with thick cream) was invented in County Limerick in the 1940s.
+The don pedro, then, joins this list as a Mzansi original, circa the 1970s.

 “It’s don as in mister, not dom as in the clergyman,” Peter insists.
 Michael weighs in: “Dom or don, I don’t think it really matters, but Danny called it don pedro, as in Spanish for Count Peter.”
 Conversely, Tamsin’s family has always called it dom pedro, and menus on Eat Out’s database tend to favour the latter spelling.
 But luckily, even if you mumble a little when you say it, everyone will know what you mean.